Howe Sound Crest Trail – The Ultimate Guide to Hiking the HSCT

 An essential piece for wind, rain, and snow.
 The Arc’teryx Beta shell is the best all around shell jacket.
 This shell performs in all adverse conditions and is the perfect outer layer for rainy days, or cool nights.
 Arc’teryx gear is expensive, but impeccably designed.
 I was skeptical for years, until I purchased a few pieces of their trail running gear and got hooked.
 If you’re looking for the best reviewed hiking shell out there, this is the one.

-For another excellent option that is more economical, check out the Patagonia Torrentshell 3L
+For another excellent option that is more economical, check out Outdoor Research Foray Jacket (mens) or the Outdoor Research Aspire II (women’s)

 Puff Jacket